frederickaplan/fdh/files/PART3/fdh-3-0.md

 - Levy, la sphere semantique

-- Wolfram, The Wolfram Language
+- Stephen Wolfram, An elementary introduction to the Wolfram Language

 - Latour, B., 2005. *[Reassembling the Social: An Introduction to Actor-Network-Theory](https://en.wikipedia.org/wiki/Bruno_Latour#Reassembling_the_Social)*.
 Oxford: Oxford UP